-The ARB conducted a HRA to help understand the emissions impacts and the potential public health risk from exposures to diesel PM associated with activities at the Port, the UP Railyard, and other significant sources of diesel exhaust in and near the West Oakland community.
-The impacts from diesel PM emissions on the West Oakland community as well as on the broader regional San Francisco Bay Area were evaluated.
-As will be described later in this report, the diesel PM emission sources were allocated to three Parts.
-Part I included the diesel PM emissions from Port operations; Part II encompassed activities at the UP Railyard; and Part III included other diesel PM emissions from activities not included either in Part I or Part II such as ocean-going vessels (OGV) destined for San Francisco Bay ports other than the Port of Oakland, onroad heavy-duty trucks not transporting goods to and from the Port, harbor craft such as the commercial ferries used to transport passengers across the bay, and local distribution centers in and near the West Oakland community.
+For this study, the diesel PM emission sources were allocated to three Parts.
+Part I included the diesel PM emissions from Port operations; Part II encompassed activities at the UP's Oakland Railyard; and Part III included other diesel PM emissions from activities not included either in Part I or Part II.
+These sources included ocean-going vessels (OGV) destined for San Francisco Bay ports other than the Port of Oakland, onroad heavy-duty trucks not transporting goods to and from the Port, harbor craft such as the commercial ferries used to transport passengers across the bay, and local distribution centers in and near the West Oakland community.

-The key findings that can be drawn from the study are:
+The key findings from the study are presented below.